swift-on-server/site/Sources/site/Documentation.docc/2024/advanced-async-sequences/advanced-async-sequences.md

 Swift's ``Sequence`` types are very commonly present in Swift.
 They provide sequential, iterated access to its elements.
 The most common sequence types such as ``Array``, ``Set`` and ``Dictionary`` are all a ``Collection``.

-Thes Collection types can accessed by subscript, by providing an Index.
+These Collection types can accessed by subscript, by providing an Index.
 The type of Index varies between implementations.
 A common example is the ``Int`` index used to access an ``Array``.

 Whereas ``Collection`` types enable access to one or more specific elements, ``Sequence`` do not necessarily provide this capability.
 A Sequence solely has the ability to iterate upon a set of elements.